Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills

 The action, as before, is given by (\ref{simplified-string-action}).
 After changing the integration variable to $g$ and removing regularization the action becomes

 and can be evaluated in terms of the standard elliptic integrals:

 Instead of (\ref{sstar}), the argument of the elliptic functions is given by

-A novel feature of the solution is an extra integration constant.
-Both $\epsilon $ and $j$ should now be fixed from the boundary conditions.
+A truly novel feature of the solution is an extra integration constant.
+We now need two boundary conditions to determine both $\epsilon $ and $j$ in terms of the physical parameters of the problem.
 The condition that the string reaches $z_0$ is similar to (\ref{z0}):

 where now

 This is derived by the same manipulations as (\ref{v-integral-form}) and integrates to

 The angle subtended by the string on $S^5$ should be equal to $\phi $.
 This is the second condition.
 Since the angle evolves linearly with $\sigma $: $\theta =j\sigma $, the total angle is given by